400 Grading Policies: M.S.W. Handbook

 - If the ADAA determines that the School’s grading policies have been followed, the student shall be so notified and the grade will stand.

-- If the ADAA determines that the School’s grading policies have not been followed, the ADAA, in consultation with the appropriate sequence chair, will grant to the student a remedy which may include an opportunity for re-examination, submission of another paper/assignment, or the possibility of re-taking the course.
+- If the ADAA determines that the School’s grading policies have not been followed, the ADAA, in consultation with the appropriate Course Coordinator will grant to the student a remedy which may include an opportunity for re-assessment, submission of another paper/assignment, or the possibility of re-taking the course.

 - Should, however, the ADAA determine that the circumstances were ambiguous in regard to the School’s stated grading policies, the ADAA will refer the matter to the Academic Progress Review Committee, which will consider the case and make a recommendation back to the ADAA.

-When a student fails a course, several options exist for making-up the credits from the failed course:
+When a student fails a course, several options exist for making-up the credits:

-A course can only be taken one more time to pass.
+A course can only be retaken one time.

 - Retake the failed course (mandatory for required courses)